-Diana’s Pool is meant to be a designated fishing spot and there are a number of great fishing spots heading either direction.
+Diana’s Pool is meant to be a designated fishing spot and there are a number of great fishing spots heading in either direction.
 The DEEP annually stocks Diana’s Pool with trout, which means that there are fisherman’s paths along the Natchaug River that can be followed for a beautiful short walk.

 If you follow the fisherman’s paths there are about 2/3rds of a mile that is easy to follow and 9/10ths if you really push it until it becomes the equivalent of a faint game trail.
-Most of the year you’ll find people there walking their dogs in the main falls area.
+Most of the year you’ll find people walking their dogs in the main falls area.

 The main area is a large pool (the official Diana’s Pool) just below the three foot falls.
 Swimming is officially banned here ironically because it is too beautiful and popular (see the 1983 NYT’s article below) and anything other than fishing is officially a ticketable offense.
 Despite this, the swimming hole it is very popular on hot summer days and usually, the only enforcement and tickets are for parking violations.

 After a good rain, there are often whitewater kayakers as Diana’s Pool is a typical take-out spot.
 This section of the river is a Class II-IV drop-pool river.
 The put-in is typically at the bridge on England Rd.
 Features in the section include Soco’s Suck, the Cow Sluice, Mousetrap, and Michaud’s Hole.